Gravitational Wave Probe of Singlet-Doublet Dark Matter Induced Radiative Neutrino Mass: Dark matter phenomenology

 Now we include the effect of $\phi_1$ in relic determination by allowing $\Delta M'<100$ GeV values.
 In the left panel of Fig. \ref{fig:dmVSmdm_CR}, we have presented the points satisfying the relic density on the plane of $\Delta M$ vs. $M_{\rm DM}$ and the same points are also shown in $\Delta M^\prime$ vs. $M_{\rm DM}$ plane in the right panel of Fig. \ref{fig:dmVSmdm_CR}.
 The color code represents $\sin\theta$.
 In the present framework, we assume $\phi_{2,3}$ to be much heavier than $\phi_1$ to reduce the computational complexity.
-Therefore the only new d.o.f. in comparison to earlier discussion is $\phi_1$.
+Therefore, the only new degrees of freedom (DoF) in comparison to earlier discussion is $\phi_1$.
 This opens up new annihilation and co-annihilation channels, in addition to the standard DM self-annihilation and singlet–doublet co-annihilation processes through $y_{1\alpha}\phi_1 L_\alpha\Psi$ coupling.
 These processes are given in Appendix \ref{app:feyndiags}.
 Note that the effective coupling strength between DM and $\phi_1$ co-annihilation is $\propto y_{1\alpha}\sin\theta $.
 The inclusion of these additional channels enables the model to reproduce the correct DM relic abundance even within regions that would otherwise be over-abundant.
-In particular, the white region, right to the blue colored points in Fig. \ref{fig:delmVSmdm}, are now satisfying correct relic density.
+In particular, the white region, right to the blue colored points in Fig. \ref{fig:delmVSmdm}, is now satisfying the correct relic density.
 This feature is evident from the \textit{left} panel of Fig.~\ref{fig:dmVSmdm_CR}.
-From the right panel of Fig. \ref{fig:dmVSmdm_CR}, we see that, all the new points representing the over abundant region in absence of $\phi_1$ corresponds to $\Delta{M}^\prime<100$ GeV.
+From the right panel of Fig. \ref{fig:dmVSmdm_CR}, we see that all the new points representing the over-abundant region in the absence of $\phi_1$ correspond to $\Delta{M}^\prime<100$ GeV.
+It is worth mentioning again that the points in Fig. \ref{fig:delmVSmdm} and \ref{fig:dmVSmdm_CR} satisfy the constraints from neutrino mass, $(g-2)_\mu$, cLFV, and correct DM relic.
+We discuss the direct detection constraints in the following section.